qcode-software/qcode-tcl/doc/tutorial-restful-blog.md

 return [qc::form method POST action /entries $form]
 ```

 Here, it returns a `<form>` element with `method="POST"` and `action="/entries"`, and then places the html we have stored in the `form` string variable inside the body of the form.
 Use this proc when you are constructing forms - aside from not having to write out the full HTML, it also takes care of attaching a hidden authenticity token - if you see an error that refers to there being no authenticity token, you should check to see if you have skipped over using this proc (or a similar one), which would have taken care of it for you.
-See its [full documentation](procs/form.md).
+See the [full qc::form documentation](procs/form.md).

 ## Index and navigation